 - Broccoli and cheddar cheese

-- Bacon and gruyere cheese
+- Bacon, green onions, and gruyere cheese

-- Peppers, onions, and monterey jack cheese
+- Red bell peppers, onions, and monterey jack cheese

-What Kind of Pan To Use
+Pin ItWhat Kind of Pan To Use

-There are a ton of different styles of silicone mini muffin pans out there so, depending on the dimensions of the cups in your particular pan, you might get more or less mini egg muffins out of this recipe than I do, and your baking time might be more or less.
+There are a ton of different styles of silicone mini muffin pans so, depending on the dimensions of the cups in your particular pan, you might get more or less mini egg muffins out of this recipe than I do, and your baking time might be more or less.

 - 24 cup Confetti Silicone Mini Muffin Pan (shown in photo below)